hms-dbmi-cellenics/inframock/README.md

     make run

-**Note** On Linux you will need to set first the environment variable `DOCKER_COMPOSE_FILE` to point to the linux docker-compose file:

-    export DOCKER_COMPOSE_FILE='docker-compose.linux-dev.yaml'

 If you want to reload the data you can run the following without having to stop inframock:

     make reload-data